-Subseasonal to Seasonal Prediction of Extreme Weather
+Subseasonal and Seasonal Prediction of Extreme Weather

 Figure adapted from Ralph et al. 2011